axeluhl/sailing-analytics/wiki/howto/development/management-console.md

 ## Design References

 To ensure a seamless user experience design documents where created in advance, as well as in parallel, to development.
-Not all functions the current admin console is capable of where able to be covered due to budget constraints.
+Not all functions the current admin console is capable of were able to be covered due to budget constraints.
 The design documents do however provide a foundation for overall UX, layout and style of the new management console and were used as such in early development.

 ### Login